omermbashir/5-card-kuhn-poker/README.md

     └── custom_solver.py    # Example usage scripts
 ```

-## Theory

-### Nash Equilibrium

-A Nash equilibrium is a strategy profile where no player can improve their payoff by unilaterally changing their strategy.
-In 2-player zero-sum games like Kuhn Poker, this represents the optimal strategy where neither player can be exploited.

-### ε-Nash Equilibrium

-An ε-Nash equilibrium is an approximation where no player can improve their payoff by more than ε by deviating.
-For this implementation, ε = 0.01 units per hand is the convergence criterion.

-### Why 5 Cards?

-The 3-card version has strict hand rankings (weak, medium, strong) making equilibrium strategies simple.
-The 5-card version introduces:
-- Ambiguous middle cards (2, 3, 4)
-- Cards that can both value bet and bluff
-- More realistic poker dynamics

-## Limitations

-- Algorithm finds a single equilibrium (may not explore all equilibria)
-- Update order affects convergence path
-- No abstraction (works for small games only)
-- Slower than modern CFR-based solvers for large games

 ## References

 - Kuhn, H. W. (1950).
 "Simplified Two-Person Poker".
 Contributions to the Theory of Games